Aidanddow/individual-project/timelog.md

 * Monday 17/10/22 (2.5 hours): Met with Derek, wrote up minutes on meeting.
 Had a meeting with Tim Storer and Merilla, regarding their vision for the project.
 Wrote up minutes on that meeting, and started research on using GitLab API for project.

 * Tuesday 18/10/22 (1 hour): Read more "Hall of fame" Dissertations to get an idea of their process.
 Begun thinking about how to proceed, given the new vision for the project.

+* Wednesday 19/10/22 (3 hours): Wrote MoSCoW requirements for project, begun planning first sprint.
+Started work on REACT App

+* Thursday 20/10/22 (7 hours): Continued work on developing application, now have a simple application where a project ID can be entered, and the commits of the project viewed, along with diff information

+### Week 6
+* Monday 17/10/22 (1 hour): Planned supervisor meeting, met with Derek, wrote Minutes on meeting.